-Did you know that the Secretariat of the Convention on Biological Diversity is based in Montreal, Canada?
-Wouldn't this indicate to you that Montréal should be at the forefront of sustainable practices that preserve precious ecosystems and biodiversity like l'Anse-à-l'orme?
+The Secretariat of the Convention on Biological Diversity is based in Montréal.
+This would indicate that Montréal should be at the forefront of sustainable practices that preserve precious ecosystems and biodiversity like l'Anse-à-l'Orme.

-I am asking the City of Montréal to cancel this project, which is unacceptable, whether one looks at it from a moral, legal or practical point of view.
-In taking steps to protect the l'Anse-à-l'Orme ecoterritory in its entirety, the City of Montréal is moving closer to honouring its own promise and objective to conserve seventeen percent of its land.
-I would suggest that city officials focus their attention on sustainable development, finding innovative, progressive projects to optimize the use of the existing space occupied by humans on the Island of Montréal.
+I am asking the City of Montréal to cancel this project, which is unacceptable whether one looks at it from a moral, legal or practical point of view.
+In taking steps to protect the l'Anse-à-l'Orme ecoterritory in its entirety, the City of Montréal would be moving closer to honouring its own promise and objective to conserve 17 percent of its land.
+I would urge city officials focus their attention on sustainable development and on finding innovative, progressive projects to optimize the use of the existing space occupied by humans on the Island of Montréal.

-I join my voice to all the other caring Montreal citizens who are beseeching the City of Montréal to preserve this entire space, and in so doing, protect and assure the future of our natural flora and fauna, and of future generations of Montréalers.
+I join my voice to all the other caring Montréal citizens who are beseeching the City of Montréal to preserve this entire space and thereby protect and assure the future of our natural flora and fauna and of future generations of Montrealers.

-Sincerely,
+Sincerely, Dawn Upfold